namankumar80510/phpmithril/README.md

 **PURPOSE:** Using MithrilJS with PHP to develop SPAs

-**NOTE**: There is a lot of work on and fix before I recommend using this template.
+**NOTE**: There is a lot to work on and fix before I recommend using this template.
 But it is still usable.

 - **Backend**: PHP (REST API)
 - **Frontend**: MithrilJS